CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Neighbor-Discovery-ND.md

 You can set the [MTU](## "Maximum Transmission Unit") for neighbor discovery messages on an interface.
 You can configure a value between 1 and 65535.

-To following command example sets the MTU on swp1 to 1500:
+To following example commands set the MTU on swp1 to 1500:

 {{< tabs "TabID396 ">}}
 {{< tab "NVUE Commands ">}}